uk000/goto/README.md

 # Goto Server Features

-`Goto` as a server is useful for testing behavior, features or chaos testing of some client application, a proxy/sidecar, a gateway, etc. Or, the server can also be used as a proxy to be put in between a client and a target server application, so that traffic flows through this server where headers can be inspected/tracked before proxying the requests further.
+`Goto` as a server is useful for testing behavior, features or chaos testing of some client application, a proxy/sidecar, a gateway, etc. Or, the server can also be used as a proxy to be put in between a client and a target server application, so that traffic flows through this server where headers can be inspected/tracked before forwarding the requests further.
 The server can add headers, replace request URI with some other URI, add artificial delays to the response, respond with a specific status, monitor request/connection timeouts, etc. The server tracks all the configured parameters, applying those to runtime traffic and building metrics, which can be viewed via various APIs.

 ###### <small> [Back to TOC](#toc) </small>